 On Monday, August 27th at 6:45AM PT I put forth the below social experiment through my monthly newsletter.
-Six days later, on Sunday September 1st at 6PM, I had raised the full $10,900 necessary to crowdfund my new set at The Quad Casino in Las Vegas.
+Six days later, on Sunday September 1st at 6PM, I had raised the full $10,900 necessary to crowdfund my new set at The Linq Casino in Las Vegas.
 I cannot thank you, my fans, enough for helping me achieve this goal.
 I am overwhelmed by your generosity.
 I love you all!

 “Pulse of Vegas” Blog: “Comedian Jeff Civillico Debuts New Fan-Funded Arch.”